dubhater/vapoursynth-median/readme.rst

 Parameters:
     *clip*
         A clip to process.
-It must have constant format and dimensions and 8 bit integer sample type.
+It must have constant format and dimensions and 8..16 bit integer or 32 bit float samples.

     *radius*
         Temporal radius.
 Must be between 1 and 12.